 Cuckoo Dancing Week

 It’s because Laurel believed that the song’s melody represented their on-screen persona of Hardy perfectly.
 He felt that Hardy was dramatic and pompous, which is what this song represents.
-This is a week for all Laurel & Hardy fans (as well as those people who don’t know they’re a fan, yet) to get together and enjoy this duo’s wacky comedy.
+This is a week for all Laurel & Hardy fans (as well as those people who don’t know they’re fans yet) to get together and enjoy this duo’s wacky comedy.

-The Origin Of Dance Of The Cuckoos
+The Origin of Dance of the Cuckoos

-Although Cuckoo Dancing Week doesn’t just celebrate the song Dance of the Cuckoos but actually celebrates the comedy duo of Laurel & Hardy, we thought that it would be appropriate to talk about the origin of the song.
-After all, it’s a song that’s heavily associated with this duo and no article on them would be complete without delving into the origins of this song.
+Although Cuckoo Dancing Week doesn’t just celebrate the song Dance of the Cuckoos but actually celebrates the comedy duo of Laurel & Hardy, we thought it would be appropriate to talk about the origin of the song.
+After all, it’s a song that’s heavily associated with this duo, and no article on them would be complete without delving into the origins of this song.

 Observing Cuckoo Dancing Week